umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/CONTRIBUTING.md

 ### State (buttons, etc)

 It is a good idea to make buttons indicate a loading state when awaiting an API call.
-All &lt;uui-button> support the “.state” property, which you can set around API calls:
+All `<uui-button>` support the `.state` property, which you can set around API calls:

 ```typescript
 @state()